-1.03 Items to Note
+1.03 Items to Note (Please Read!)

-- Power Ratings: 110-240 VAC, 50-60 Hz, 1.0-2.0 A - Power Supply: The ACS-24UHF's power supply is 110V-240V.
-If your supply is different from this, please use a power converter.
-Remove the power cable if the cutter will not be in operation for a significant length of time. - Connecting to Your Computer: You have the option of connecting via the RS232 serial port OR via the USB port.
-Your shipment contains both a USB cable and a serial cable, although your computer may not have a serial port installed. - Blades: The blades used by cutters are extremely fragile.
+- Blades: The blades used by cutters are extremely fragile.
 Do not drop or even bump the blade onto any hard surface as they can chip easily.
-When not in use, retract the blade into the blade holder or remove and cover the sharp end with the soft plastic cap. - Transporting: When transporting the cutter, move the pinch wheel levers into the upward position.
-Remove the accessories from the tool tray and place in a separate bag.
-We also recommend retaining the original box with the Styrofoam inserts in case you ever need to ship your ACS-24UHF. - Additionally: - DO NOT touch or jam the plotter's track while it is operating.
-If the cutter is damaged, it is the owner's responsibility.
+When not in use, retract the blade into the blade holder or remove and cover the sharp end with the soft plastic cap.
+Be careful to keep these small blades and their springs in a safe place. - Warranty: The one year warranty covers Manufacturer's Defect only and does not include normal wear and tear.
+If warranty work is required, the owner is responsible for shipping costs to and from Accugraphic Sales.
+If a KNK Zing is damaged during shipment, then your dealer should be notified as soon as possible.
+If damages are reported later than three weeks after delivery, then it will be the responsibility of the owner to ship the damaged KNK back to Accugraphic for repair. - Zing owners outside the USA should contact their distributor for procedures regarding warranty work or shipping damage. - Transporting: When transporting the cutter, move the pinch wheel levers into the upward position.
+Remove the accessories from the Zing and place in a separate bag.
+We also recommend retaining the original boxes with the foam inserts in case you ever need to ship your KNK Zing. - Additionally: - ♦ DO NOT touch or jam the plotter's track while it is operating.
+If the cutter is damaged, it is the owner's responsibility. - ♦ DO NOT shake the cutter while it is operating.

-- o DO NOT shake the cutter while it is operating. - o DO NOT cut any materials that have staples or other embellishments attached. - DO NOT touch the cutter with a magnet. - DO NOT allow small items to fall into the cutter. - o TURN OFF the cutter when not in use.
+- DO NOT cut any materials that have staples or other embellishments attached. - ♦ DO NOT touch the cutter with a magnet. - ♦ DO NOT allow small items to fall into the cutter. - TURN OFF the cutter when not in use.

-1.04 Parts Diagram
+1.04 Parts of the KNK Zing Air